dan-leo/masters/thesis/v8/thesis.md

 # Conclusion and Recommendations {#conclusion}

 This empirical study investigated NB-IoT through metrics and estimations by comparing datasets of telemetry tests performed on long-term-evolution (LTE) vendors, using user-equipment (UE) devices, for mobile-network-operators (MNOs) in South Africa.
 Research shows that most literature on NB-IoT is based on precise mathematical models, analysis or simulations.
-Thus, this study furthers the empirical performance evaluation by Martinez and Durand [@Martinez2019],[@Thomas2018] showing variability in a single network, by proposing an investigation comparing multiple LTE vendors including ZTE and Ericsson on MTN's network, Nokia and Huawei on Vodacom's network and similar UE devices, Ublox and Quectel, are to be used as a control to observe network changes via RF attenuation.
+Thus, this study furthers the empirical performance evaluation by Martinez and Durand [@Martinez2019],[@Durand2019] showing variability in a single network, by proposing an investigation comparing multiple LTE vendors including ZTE and Ericsson on MTN's network, Nokia and Huawei on Vodacom's network and similar UE devices, Ublox and Quectel, are to be used as a control to observe network changes via RF attenuation.
 The study theorizes that networks are responsible for the variation found in metrics and estimations, due to the high underlying complexity of LTE architecture on which NB-IoT is based.
 Metrics include power efficiency, latency, signal strength, throughput, data overhead and estimations include telemetry interval and battery longevity.
 Datasets were created by using UE devices and an external energy capture device (in \S\ref{energy_capture_device}) on different LTE vendors to capture the data using a PyTest framework (in \S\ref{pytest}) and Jupyter for post-processing (in \S\ref{post_processing}).
 K-means clustering (in \S\ref{kmeans}) is used to normalize the skewness induced by low-latency captures to unique features for comparison.

 Most clearly visible in the tests is how MTN leads Vodacom in results due to Nokia’s subpar performance.
 Power efficiency and latency shows that when connected to Vodacom-Nokia, results can factor up 20 and 10 times worse, respectively.
 Otherwise, ZTE, Ericsson and Huawei show satisfactory latency under the 10 second 3GPP standard.
 Although LTE vendors meet the 164 dBm MCL requirement, Vodacom-Nokia has 10 dB less receive sensitivity, with the rest at -130 dBm.
 Transmit power increases at 10 dBm per RSRP decade until its maximum at 23 dBm, except for Nokia which remains at full power.
 ECL classes overlap with respect to RSRP, yet partially correlate, which suggests an unknown network factor or hysteresis in the test captures.
 Nevertheless, Nokia is mostly in ECL class 1, while others are a mix of ECL class 0 and 1.
 This has an impact on the number of dynamic repetitions of messages between UE devices and cell-tower eNodeBs.
 Throughput is under 10 kbps, which is half or less than UE device claims by manufacturers.
 A quarter of datagrams in the telemetry test set show protocol overhead by extending over 512 bytes in uplink and 200 bytes in downlink, except for Nokia extending up to 10,000 bytes.
 Telemetry interval and battery longevity estimates on a 9.36 Wh AA battery suggest that ZTE, Ericsson and Huawei can transmit 16-512 bytes every 5 to 30 minutes to last a year, or hourly to last up to 10 years, however, a device that transmits hourly on the Vodacom-Nokia network will only last 2 months.

 With these results in mind, it is visible how NB-IoT can certainly be a competitor to other LPWANs such as SigFox and LoRaWAN, and definitely better than GPRS which requires constant paging or signaling.
 It also has bidirectionality, which minimizes human interaction and making it even more suitable for IoT than the aforementioned unidirectional LPWANS.
 Unfortunately the variation induced by network changes, such as from deeper coverage and penetration requirements, are a cause for concern.
 It is suggested that LTE vendors and UE device manufacturers work together to create an optimum solution, considering that much of the equipment is not open to the public.
 Nevertheless application developers can already optimize their configuration and operation.
 Although maximum transmit power can dissuade developers, since it is active only part of the time the datagram sequence executes, it is really latency, and hence the number of repetitions (128 in downlink, 2048 in uplink) in higher ECL classes that affect power consumption.
-To avoid this, although NB-IoT has decent urban range (over 5km in \S\ref{range_field_test_nbiot}), make sure to set up in an area with good coverage in ECL class 0 or 1.
+To avoid this, although NB-IoT has decent urban range (over 5km in \S\ref{range_field_test}), make sure to set up in an area with good coverage in ECL class 0 or 1.
 Unfortunately, throughput does not extend past 10 kbps, but there are better devices on the market.
 In dealing with data overhead, it is better to lump multiple  measurements into a larger 512 byte packet than sending multiple smaller packets as in the 12 bytes suggested for SigFox and LoRaWAN (SF12).
 This is also useful, as packet size does not have as much of an effect on power consumption (in \S\ref{des_power}) as the aforementioned latency.
 The telemetry interval estimate, which indicates the periodicity of telemetry messages to last a year on an AA battery, can be used to extend battery life prediction depending on the use case.
 A strong and overlooked use case is a push/pull model which incorporates edge computing (in \S\ref{edge_computing}).
 By pushing data only when complex queries arrive, much battery life is saved due to downlink energy being much less than uplink.
 This is furthered aided by the configurable eDRX interval which allows UE devices to be paged by the network serving cell(s) it is registered to.
 In essence, it is much easier to listen to an application server periodically for when data should be pulled than to periodically just push data as in unidirectional networks, and better yet when the server can make dynamic complex queries to process the data.
 Of course, although the PTAU timer is useful for "checking in" by updating tracking area codes and IDs for UE devices and networks, its interval can be minimized especially in static cases.
 NB-IoT can certainly be applied to various use cases due to its bidirectionality and actuator control (in \S\ref{actuatorcontrol}).
 Although intra-cellular frequency reselection works, it is suggested to wait for 3GPP Release 14 which adds 'proper' mobility (or inter-cellular frequency reselection), broadcast ability and terrestrial tracking using OTDOA before transitioning to applications which require movement.

 When the immutable inactivity timer (in \S\ref{rrc_inactivity}) is running after COPS network registration or reception of a datagram in eDRX mode (as in \S\ref{des_echo}), which can last anywhere from 20 seconds (default) to a couple of minutes, termination is necessary using release assistance (in \S\ref{release_a}).
 This can be performed by sending a near-empty UDP packet with the release indicator flag set to 0x200.
 The inactivity timers in South Africa have unusually low C-DRX settings as in \S\ref{des_cdrx}, and therefore mobile network operators should work to increase this to at least 2.048s as used by Vodafone in Barcelona[@Martinez2019] for better energy consumption.
-It should be mentioned that another AA battery can extend battery life tremendously, and adding a solar panel can possibly make its lifetime indefinite.
+It should be mentioned that the addition of another AA battery can double battery lifetime, and adding forms of energy harvesting can possibly make its lifetime indefinite.

 Considering the 180 kHz wide narrowband physical uplink shared channel (NPUSCH) in \S\ref{rf_spectrum} and the anomaly in Appendix \ref{appendix_Sierra}, care should be taken not to attempt transmitting all at once when scaling up to multiple devices in the field, even though the protocol has its own version of listen-before-talk (LBT).
 Transmitting hourly it should be possible to have over 50,000 UE devices on a single eNodeB.
 With all the development kits and resources available, it should be quite simple for application developers to develop their own project (as in \S\ref{example_application}).